jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl2.md

 #### v.13
 >I saw that wisdom is better than folly, just as light is better than darkness.

+#### v.19
+>And who knows whether he will be a wise man or a fool?
+Yet he will have control over all the work into which I have poured my effort and skill under the sun.
+This too is meaningless.

 #### v.24-25
 >A man can do nothing better than to eat and drink and find satisfaction in his work.
 This too, I see, is from the hand of God, <sup>25</sup>for without him, who can eat or find enjoyment?